J24681357/gtfbotfithusim/README.md

 ### Driver Gear - /driver
 1. In the Driver Gear section of GTF Auto, you are able to customize the helmet and visor colors of the drivers.
-2. When you purchase a custom paint, the driver gear image will be updated on the mebed.
+2. When you apply a color, the driver gear image will be updated on the embed with the corresponding color.
-3.   - You can view your driving gear image on your Profile (`/profile`)
+3. You can view your driving gear image in your Profile (`/profile`).

 ## Car Setups - /setups